-Unmanned Aircraft Systems (UAS) are an increasingly popular tool in the production industry.
-As the use of UAS is so new, the regulations pertaining to them are continually evolving.
-UAS are sometimes also referred to as UAV or Drones.
+Unmanned Aircraft Systems (UAS) or Drones are a popular tool in the production industry when it comes to motion picture, television and commercial filming.
+As the use of UAS is still quite new, the regulations pertaining to them are continually evolving.

 The Austin Police Department is happy to support safe UAS operations within the city limits of Austin.
 The Air Support Unit works to monitor commercial drone operations to assure safe and licensed remote pilots flying within the FAA PART 107 guidelines.
 All commercial UAS flights are required to complete the Austin Police Department Special Events Unmanned Aerial Operations Request for approval prior to permits being issued.
 If you Have questions or concerns, please contact: